MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 In addition to these requirements, we also *suggest* the following:

--   `ServerInitialize` and `ClientInitialize` are the appropriate methods to register server and client messages and their handlers.
+-   `OnStartServer` and `OnStartClient` are the appropriate methods to register server and client messages and their handlers.
 They're called from StartServer/StartHost, and StartClient, respectively.

 -   Send a message to the client if authentication fails, especially if there's some issue they can resolve.